-The ability of assertive behavior in the studied group is developed at a low level.
+The ability of assertive behavior in the studied group is developed at a moderate level.
+There is a noticeable large difference between the level of skills presented by individual people.

 3.8 Creating a climate of trust and the ability to empathize